 When I first moved to Amsterdam as a student in 2001, French restaurants were the height of fashion.
 In fact, going out for dinner pretty much meant Dutch eetcafes, Italian pasta or French fine dining.
 Things have moved on since then, and all for the better, but there’s still some fantastic French food to be found if you know where to look.
-Some of it is more old-school than others, but these are all top-quality restaurants.
+From old-school classics to contemporary cuisine, these are all top-quality French restaurants in Amsterdam.

 Want to eat more than French food in Amsterdam?
 Download my Amsterdam Restaurant Guide: